-Health Promotion Practice (HPP) publishes authoritative, peer-reviewed articles devoted to the practical application of health promotion and education.
-The journal is unique in its focus on critical and strategic information for professionals engaged in the practice of developing, implementing, and evaluating health promotion and disease prevention programs.
+Health Promotion Practice (HPP) is a bi-monthly, peer-reviewed journal that publishes authoritative research, commentary, practical tools, and promising practices that strategically advance the art and science of health promotion and disease prevention.
+The journal is unique in its focus on practical scholarship and strategic information for professionals engaged in developing, implementing, and evaluating health promotion policy and programs.

-· Review Articles: HPP seeks to publish useful and timely reviews of current literature, particularly mapping, scoping, and/or state of the art reviews.
-Review articles are expected to adhere to the PRISMA guidelines for review and meta-analysis articles
+Evidence Synthesis/Review Articles: Up to 4,000 words presenting process and results of useful and timely reviews of current literature, particularly mapping, scoping, narrative, and/or state of the art reviews and evidence syntheses.
+Reviews are expected to adhere to the PRISMA guidelines.

-The Journal also publishes brief articles and reflective commentary in three departments as of January 2019:
+The Journal also publishes brief articles and reflective commentary in three departments:

-· Career Development provides practical resources for health education specialists and other professionals working in diverse health promotion settings.
+Career Development (2,000 words) provides practical resources for health education specialists and other professionals working in diverse health promotion settings.
 Articles address issues across the lifespan and career path, and may focus on academic preparation, workforce development, credentialing and accreditation, internship and fellowship experiences, professional development opportunities, and retirement.
-Submissions may be up to 2,000 words, include no more than 10 references and 2 tables/figures/images.

-· Resources, Frameworks, & Perspectives provides a forum for shorter articles and commentaries that are grounded in the spirit and science of health promotion practice and policy.
-Submissions may focus on resources (e.g. books, media, “tools of the trade”, data visualization or mapping tools, law and policy databases, advocacy toolkits), innovative applications of theoretical frameworks, or policy, systems, and environmental change strategies to promote health equity.
-Submissions may be up to 2,000 words, include no more than 10 references and 2 tables/figures/images.
+Resources, Frameworks, & Perspectives provides a forum for shorter articles and commentaries (2,000 words) that are grounded in the spirit and science of health promotion practice and policy.
+Submissions may focus on resources (e.g., data visualization or mapping tools, law and policy databases, advocacy toolkits), innovative applications of theoretical frameworks, or policy, systems, and environmental change strategies to promote health equity

-· Practice Notes provides readers with reflections on emerging and innovative practice-related strategies, initiatives, and programs important to health promotion and health education.
-Submissions highlight lessons learned, challenges and successes, and practical recommendations for working collaboratively in community or classroom settings.
-Practice Notes may include up to 1,000 text words, with no more than 5 references and 1 table/figure/image.
-Headings may include (but are not limited to): assessment of need, description of the strategy or innovation, intended impact/outcomes, evaluation approach, challenges and successes, next steps, lessons learned, and implications for practice.
+Practice Notes elevates practitioner voices and provides readers with reflections on emerging and innovative practice-related strategies, initiatives, and programs important to health promotion and health education.
+These brief (1,000 word) articles highlight lessons learned, challenges and successes, and practical recommendations for working collaboratively in community or classroom settings.

 |Kathleen Roe, DrPH, MPH||Department of Health Science and Recreation, San José State University, USA|